 A gift of appreciated securities may qualify for a charitable tax deduction and may avoid the long-term capital gains tax on the appreciated value of the asset.
 Stocks or bonds held more than one year that have increased in value may qualify for a deduction equal to the full market value of the gift.

 With stocks or bonds worth less than the price you paid for them, the wisest course is to sell them and give the cash proceeds.
 The sale will establish a loss that may offset other capital gains income.

 Gifts of securities may be deductible up to 30% of your adjusted gross income, with a five-year carryover of any unused deduction.
-Therefore, with a gift of appreciated securities you may save taxes twice.
-First, you may receive an income tax charitable contribution deduction for the full fair market value of the securities and second, you may avoid capital gains tax on the securities increased value.
+Therefore, with a gift of appreciated securities, you may save taxes twice.
+First, you may receive an income tax charitable contribution deduction for the full fair market value of the securities.
+Second, you may avoid capital gains tax on the securities’ increased value.

 Please consult your tax advisor with questions about the deductibility of these gifts and how it applies to your personal tax situation.

 If your broker, banker or other agent is holding your securities in your account, ask him or her to wire the funds to the Arizona State University Foundation account.

 ID Agent #: